isaacnewtonfx/cs50-final-project/README.md

 2. Install the packages available in requiremnts.txt

-3. Run the application by using the following command: $ python3 application.py
+3. Run the application by using the following command: $ python3 manage.py runserver